Featured Meteorologist Aaron Perry

 Q and A StormHour Featured Meteorologist – Aaron Perry

 Aaron Perry – Boston, MA

-Aaron grew up on Cape Cod and has been studying New England weather for more than a decade, especially wintertime Nor’easters.
+Aaron grew up on Cape Cod and has studied New England weather for over a decade, especially wintertime Nor’easters.
 He interned twice at New England Cable News (NECN) under Chief Meteorologist Matt Noyes while in college.
 After graduation, he jumped at the opportunity to work as a weather producer and off-air meteorologist at NBC Boston and NECN.
 Aaron is a graduate of Lyndon State College, home of one of the nation’s top collegiate Atmospheric Sciences programs.

 As a lifelong New Englander, Aaron has always had a passion for the wide range of weather that the region has to offer.
 In his free time, you can usually find him running or hiking somewhere in Massachusetts or New Hampshire.

 Question 1.
 What was your most memorable weather event?